Article

 Source

-Scenario 5: your company has a critical project with a tight deadline that requires immediate attention
+Our last scenario is for those with a critical project with a tight deadline that requires immediate attention.

 No matter how good your company might be in terms of project management, deadlines can still happen, and naturally, have to be resolved at any cost.
 But if your existing team is already swamped with tasks, it might be difficult for them to take on extra work.